xdaichain/stake-token/distribution_script/README.md

 ## Files structure
 `/contracts` - folder that contains `json`-files with contracts addresses and abis;\
-`constants.js` - contains the constant variables of the script;\
+`constants.js` - contains the constant variables of the script.
+Used by the `contracts.js`, `router.js`, and `worker.js`;\
-`contracts.js` - contains the logic of all interactions with smart contracts;\
+`contracts.js` - contains the logic of all interactions with smart contracts.
+Used by the `router.js` and `worker.js`;\
 `index.js` - starting point.
 Runs the server on specified port;\
-`router.js` - contains health check API;\
+`router.js` - contains health check API.
+Used by the `index.js`;\
 `worker.js` - contains the logic to periodically call Distribution smart contract (each staking epoch duration) and store the contract's and call's data in local database.
+Used by the `index.js`.